Junzaburō Nishiwaki: Literary career

-Returning to Japan in 1926, Nishiwaki accepted a position as a professor at Keiō University's Faculty of Letters and taught the history of English Literature as well as a range of courses in linguistics.
-However, he kept writing on the side, and was especially inspired by the poetry of Hagiwara Sakutarō, whom he lauded as one of the great poets of the Taishō period.
+Returning to Japan in November 1925, Nishiwaki accepted a position as a professor at Keiō University's Faculty of Letters and taught the history of English Literature as well as a range of courses in linguistics.
+A later exhibition catalogue treats student circles around Nishiwaki as one early point of origin for Surrealism in Japan and identifies Shūzō Takiguchi as one such student.
+Alongside his academic work, he kept writing on the side, and was especially inspired by the poetry of Hagiwara Sakutarō, whom he lauded as one of the great poets of the Taishō period.
 Nishiwaki experimented with new techniques, and began writing poetry in Japanese for the first time.
 In 1927, he published Japan's first surrealist poetry magazine, Fukuiku Taru Kafu Yo.
 The next year, along with collaborators such as Anzai Fuyue, he brought out another new magazine Shi to Shiron ("Poetry and Poetic Theory") and became a leader of the new contemporary poetry movement.
 In 1933, he published Ambarvalia, a collection which gathered together the previous experiments and efforts in writing poetry in Japanese; however, Nishiwaki suddenly stopped publishing after the outbreak of the Second Sino-Japanese War in 1937, and announced that he would concentrate on research of the classics and ancient literature.
 He was one of the 14 poets arrested on charges of sedition, after the introduction of the National Mobilization Law as government censors chose to interpret some of his surrealistic poems in a critical manner.
 During World War II, he evacuated to Chiba Prefecture with his library of over 3000 volumes, and later to back to his hometown of Ojiya in Niigata.